tizonia/tizonia-openmax-il/docs/sphinx-src/manual/tunein.rst

 TuneIn
 ======

-It is not necessary to add any credentials to `tizonia.conf`` to search and stream any radio stations from the TuneIn Internet radio directory.
+Streaming from TuneIn is possible without credentials.
+Simply use one of the command-line options provided to search and stream any radio station from the TuneIn Internet radio directory.

 CONFIGURATION
 -------------